Live Certification Dashboard — April 2026

 Key Milestones

-• EASA SC-VTOL Enhanced certification was in progress
+• EASA SC-VTOL Enhanced certification was in advanced stages

 Key Milestones Achieved